 Exposed Needle Can Lead to Infections

-Another problem associated with using traditional lancets is that you need to expose the needle before using them.
+Another problem with using traditional lancets is exposing the needle before using them.

 How To Use Safety Lancets

-1. Prepare your glucose meter by inserting a testing strip into the device and making sure it’s activated and ready for testing.
+- Prepare your glucose meter by inserting a testing strip into the device and ensuring it's activated and ready for testing.

-2. Make sure that your hands are clean by washing them with soap and drying them properly.
-You may also use an alcohol swab to quickly disinfect the region where you’re going to prick your finger.
+- Ensure your hands are clean by washing them with soap and drying them properly.
+You may also use an alcohol swab to quickly disinfect the region where you will prick your finger.

-4. Hold the lancet and apply gentle pressure against your fingertip while also pressing the back of the lancet to activate it.
+- Hold the lancet and apply gentle pressure against your fingertip, pressing the back of the lancet to activate it.

-5. Gently squeeze your fingertip to release more blood if necessary, then apply the blood drop to the device and wait a few seconds to get a measurement.
+- If necessary, gently squeeze your fingertip to release more blood.
+Then, apply the blood drop to the device and wait a few seconds to take a measurement.

 Frequently Asked Questions